-I am broadly interested in how the environment shapes animal behavior.
+I am broadly interested in how the environment shapes animal traits used in mate choice and breeding behavior.
 For my PhD research I am using the Barn Swallow as a model system to understand interactions between sexual selection and social & environmental factors.
 Driving questions of my current research are:

 Warmer summers and thawing permafrost mean big changes in the Arctic.
 Across the globe, tundra vegetation is being overtaken by shrubby thickets.
 What does this large-scale change mean for Arctic animals?
 For my master’s thesis, I worked in association with the USGS Changing Arctic Ecosystems Initiative.
 We studied bird and arthropod communities across a gradient of tundra to shrubby habitats.
 We found that shrub thickets host a greater abundance and biomass of arthropods, particular herbivores and parasitoids.

 McDermott, M. T., P. Doak, C. M. Handel, G. A. Breed, and C. P. Mulder.
 Arthropod communities across tundra-shrub ecotones of northwestern Alaska: Implications of continued shrub expansion.
-Oikos – in prep.
+Ecosphere – in prep.

 McDermott, M. T., (2016).
 New findings of twisted-wing parasites (Strepsiptera) in Alaska.
 Newsletter of the Alaska Entomological Society, Vol. 9(1), pp. 6-8